-Restorative Practices is not new.
-It’s not a step by step process that will fix students and staff.
+Restorative Practices are not new.
+It’s not a step-by-step process that will fix students and staff.
 It’s not a manual with topics listed that you can use to get students and staff to share their experiences, thoughts, and emotions.
 It’s not a training that you complete or a book that you read.
 It’s not just about mediation or forgiveness.

 Restorative practices are not just something that you do but are a way of being in this world.
 People who have a restorative mindset, and what I refer to as a heart set, are authentic, reflective, can build trust, listen with their heart and mind, embrace difficult and awkward situations, seek growth, provide opportunities for others to grow, and are human-focused to their core.

-based on the belief that all human beings want and deserve to be heard, seen, and accepted;
+Based in the belief that all human beings want and deserve to be heard, seen, and accepted.

-an opportunity to heal any harm done and repair relationships with self, others and our community; and
+An opportunity to heal any harm done and repair relationships with self, others and our community.